quasarframework/quasar-testing/packages/e2e-cypress/README.md

 }
 ```

+Note that since we don't usually render a native `select` tag into `QSelect`, `.select()` API from Cypress won't work either.

-We plan to override Cypress `get` in the future to automatically manage these edge cases
+We plan to override Cypress `get`, `select`, `check` and similar commands in the future to automatically manage these edge cases

 #### QSelect and `data-cy`